Drakiat/github-pages-with-jekyll/_posts/2022-02-26-How-I-Found-my-First-CVE.md

 That compromised page can then be used for social engineering attacks such as cookie stealing or malware download.
 In summary, if you input something in a field, and you get back your input on the returned page, it might be vulnerable to XSS.</p>
 <h1>Flexi guest submit app</h1>
-The Flexi Guest submit is a plugin that allows the creation of a portal to submit media files, which can then be reflected in a nicely arranged portfolio.
+Flexi Guest submit is a plugin that allows the creation of a portal to submit media files, which can then be reflected in a nicely arranged portfolio.
 <br>
 The app contains a user-dashboard accessible at http://localhost:8000/user-dashboard/ This dashboard contains a search field that allows searching posted media files.